duruwanduprecious-art/banking-transaction-analysis/README.md

-# Banking Transaction Analysis Using PostgreSQL & Power BI
+# Personal Banking Transaction Analysis Using PostgreSQL & Power BI
 ## Project Overview

 This project analyzes personal banking transactions using PostgreSQL and Power BI.
 The workflow includes data cleaning in Power Query, exploratory data analysis (EDA) in SQL, and dashboard development in Power BI.